Generalized Dynamical Duality of Quantum Particles in One Dimension: I. Exact solutions of small clusters in trapped and continuum systems

 \section{I.\ \ \ Exact solutions of small clusters in trapped and continuum systems}

-For small clusters confined in a 1D harmonic trap, previous studies have presented the exact two-solutions of identical bosons with s-wave interaction\cite{Busch,DAmico} and identical fermions with p-wave interaction\cite{Blume4,Cui3, Blume5}.
-In particular, in Ref.\cite{Cui3} we have established the renormalization equation for 1D p-wave coupling and utilized it to solve the problem of two identical fermions in a harmonic trap.
+For small clusters confined in a 1D harmonic trap, previous studies have presented exact two-body solutions for identical bosons with s-wave interaction~\cite{Busch,DAmico} and for identical fermions with p-wave interaction~\cite{Blume4,Cui3, Blume5}.
+In particular, in Ref.~\cite{Cui3} we have established the renormalization equation for 1D p-wave coupling and utilized it to solve the problem of two identical fermions in a harmonic trap.
 In the following we will use the same method to solve three-fermion problem.

 For three identical fermions with coordinates $\{x_1,x_2, x_3\}$, we can separate out the center-of-mass (CoM) motion and define two relative coordinates as